 If possible, buy disease resistant plants.
 Fungal diseases can often be controlled through cultural practices, density of planting, air circulation, proper trellising, pruning, etc., but not viral diseases.
 Now that you’ve done some soul searching regarding what type of berry you want, it’s time to talk zone 5 berries.

 Zone 5 Berries

 Of the black varieties, cold hardy floricanes include MacBlack, Jewel, and Bristol.
 Purple raspberries suited to zone 5 are Royalty and Brandywine.
-The canes of these cultivars grows in one season, overwinter and produces a crop in the second season and are then pruned back.
+The canes of these cultivars grow in one season, overwinter, and produces a crop in the second season and are then pruned back.

 Fall bearing raspberries also come in red as well as gold and are cut down to the ground in late winter or early in the spring, which then forces the plant to grow new canes and produce a crop in the fall.
 Red primocanes suited for zone 5 include:

 - Autumn Bliss